McLaren Speedtail: Technology

-The car recharges its hybrid battery while driving, though a wireless charging pad is included with the car, trickle-charging it when not in use.
+The Speedtail recharges its hybrid battery while driving, though a wireless charging pad is included with the car, trickle-charging it when not in use.

-The Speedtail is fitted with electrochromic glass, which darkens at the push of a button, eliminating the need for sun visors and also incorporates LED lights in the interior.
-Similarly, the Speedtail does not feature door mirrors, instead using HD cameras mounted on the front guards that pop out when the ignition is turned on, and retract inside when the "Velocity mode" is activated, which reduces overall drag and optimizes overall performance.
-The front wheels feature carbon fibre static covers to further reduce drag.
-On the exterior, it features hydraulically actuated active rear aerodynamic control surfaces, which are formed in flexible carbon fibre and are an integral part of the rear clamshell.
+McLaren says that one of the main goals of the Speedtail was to minimize drag.
+To achieve this, the design is inspired by the shape of a teardrop and features carbon fibre static covers on the front wheels.
+It also features hydraulically actuated active rear aerodynamic control surfaces, which are formed in flexible carbon fibre and are an integral part of the rear clamshell.
+McLaren says this was chosen over a traditional rear spoiler in order to reduce drag.
+The Speedtail is fitted with electrochromic glass, which darkens at the push of a button, eliminating the need for sun visors.
+Similarly, the Speedtail does not feature door mirrors, instead using HD cameras mounted on the front guards that pop out when the ignition is turned on and retract inside when the "Velocity mode" is activated, which reduces overall drag and optimizes performance.

 Interior

 The Speedtail has a 3-seat layout, similar to the preceding F1, which has the driver sitting at the centre of the car, and slightly forward of the two passenger seats.
 On the original F1, this layout was used to provide better visibility than a conventional seating layout.
-The interior of the Speedtail features "directional leather finish" which McLaren says “makes it easy to slide into the seat but then subtly holds the occupant in place while they drive.” and is strong enough that it can be used in place of carpet on the floor of the Speedtail.
+The interior of the Speedtail features "directional leather finish" which McLaren says, “makes it easy to slide into the seat but then subtly holds the occupant in place while they drive.” and is strong enough that it can be used in place of carpet on the floor of the Speedtail.
 It also features "Titanium Deposition Carbon Fibre", which is when "a micron-thin layer of titanium is fused directly onto the weave and becomes an integral part of the carbon fibre’s construction.", as well as Thin-Ply Technology Carbon Fibre (TPT), consisting of countless 30 micron thick layers of carbon fibre.
 The company also offers bespoke luggage for Speedtail owners, a practice implemented when the F1 went on sale.